Committees at Work

 Investigation Committee, Discipline Committee, Fitness to Practise Committee

-Three College committees manage complaints against members of the teaching profession and this report provides detailed statistical information on the committees’ activities in 2014.
+Three College committees share the responsibility of disposing of complaints against members of the teaching profession, and this report provides detailed statistical information on the committees’ activities in 2015.

 The Investigation Committee conducts reviews of information related to all complaints.
 The Discipline Committee holds hearings on complaints referred to it related to alleged professional misconduct or incompetence.
 The Fitness to Practise Committee holds hearings on complaints referred to it related to alleged incapacity.